DGCLab/PERREO-Pipeline/README.md

 The folder "scripts" located in this github must be downloaded and included inside the project folder.<br>

-To run this pipeline it is necessary to indicate:<br>
+To run this pipeline it is necessary to indicate different parameters depending on the selected mode:<br>

+Paired-end short-reads RNA-seq mode<br>

 ```bash
 -sample_list
 -reference_genome